tony-zeid/TWSBR/README.md

 # Self-Balancing Robot Project

 ## Overview
-This project is a self-balancing robot using an Arduino Uno, featuring motor control, an IMU sensor, and PID-based control.
+This project is a self-balancing robot using an Arduino Uno, featuring PID-based motor control, an IMU sensor, and bluetooth communications

 ## Installation
 1. Clone the repository: `git clone https://github.com/yourusername/self-balancing-robot.git`